Save outdoor Centres

 Save Outdoor Centres

-Government policy currently prevents overnight outdoor educational visits in England and Wales and thousands of young people are missing out.
+Government policy prevents overnight outdoor educational visits in England and Wales and thousands of young people are missing out, at a time when the wellbeing and mental health of our young people is known to be critical.
+There was no mention of when these can resume in the Government's recent Covid announcement.

 Outdoor education is a vital part of the British education system.
 Without it, schools, children and communities will permanently lose important, formative educational experiences.